Philosophy of Science Education

 Further, actively engaging students in a research program challenges students to develop scientific thinking, a skill that can transfer to any area of study.
 The ability to apply the scientific method is a skill set sought by leaders in a variety of fields, not just in science.
 By teaching all students to apply the scientific method to a proposed question, we are training them to be critical thinkers and confident leaders.
 This approach to science education is my opportunity to positively influence undergraduate students who may or may not continue in a career in science.
 Overwhelming evidence demonstrates that when students have small research projects on a definable question, their understanding of the scientific process and critical thinking skills are greatly enhanced.
 The earlier we can engage students in research, the better their educational experience and the more informed a decision they can make about career options in the future.

-Classes in biology at the undergraduate level enhance the education of the students and shape them into deep thinkers, impacting our world for the better.
+Classes in STEM at the undergraduate level enhance the education of the students and shape them into deep thinkers, impacting our world for the better.

 2. Introductory Biology Series at Agnes Scott